 5. Phthalates (Pronounced: Thalates)

-Banned by the European Union, these chemicals still linger among many hair products, nail polishes, fragrant lotions, etc. here in the US.
+Banned by the European Union, these chemicals still linger among many hair products, nail polishes, fragrant lotions, and more, here in the US.
 Unfortunately phthalates are legally allowed to be added to fragrance without having to be disclosed on packaging.
 Pay close attention when buying personal care products like these, as they may contain phthalates.

 Health Concerns: Cancer, Endocrine Disruption, Reproductive + Developmental Toxicity.